 – no plagiarism, no fraudulent data.

 Open Access Policy

 Journal of Karnataka Orthopaedic Association is open access journal and all articles are available free immediately after publication.
-The articles are available under creative common licence: Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
+The articles are available under creative common licence: Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) (in use since 2021).

 Self archiving of pre-print and post-print and publisher’s version/PDF is allowed freely.